Tesla's stock will be added to the S&P 500 in a single step before the open on Dec. 21

 Hickey attributed the recent rally in shares to anticipation that the stock will need to be bought by money managers.

 There's currently over $11.2 trillion in assets benchmarked to the S&P 500, with roughly $4.6 trillion of the total in indexed funds, according to S&P Dow Jones Indices.
-The index provider said that Tesla's addition will "generate one of the largest funding trades in S&P 500 history" to the tune of around $51 billion as portfolio managers sell positions in order to make way for Tesla.
+The index provider said that Tesla's addition will "generate one of the largest funding trades in S&P 500 history" as portfolio managers sell positions in order to make way for Tesla.

 "Where it gets interesting is in the other stocks that index funds will have to sell in order to make room for TSLA," Hickey added.

-Note: CORRECTION: A headline on this story has been updated to reflect that Tesla will be added in one tranche.